Considerations of Costs and Qualities of Titanium

 Attributes of titanium:

 - Corrosion resistance (especially in the presence of oxidizing acids)

 - Low coefficient of thermal expansion

 Most notably, the high strength and low density property of titanium, which is ~40% lower than that of steel, is often the deciding factor when choosing titanium for applications—especially in aerospace components.
 And given the other qualities of titanium, choosing it seems to be an easy call—except its price may seem prohibitive.
 Why is the price of machining titanium so high?

 High Price of Machining Titanium

 At Specialized Turning, we are well-versed in how to handle this tough metal and maximize our machining efficiency, so we wouldn’t call it high-maintenance, exactly—but it is close, when it comes to qualifying how easy (or hard, pun intended) titanium is to work with.
-A few factors that contribute to the high cost of titanium involve the high amount of energy required to separate the metal from the ore, along with other preparatory processes that require intensive energy.
-Once one the tooling floor, machining is costly.
+A few factors that contribute to the high cost of titanium involve the high amount of energy required to separate the metal along with other preparatory processes that require intensive energy.
+Once on the tooling floor, machining is costly.
 When machining titanium, we must consider some tough restrictions on machining parameters that can affect: